Peter was one of the first people I got to

 One-time countryman, colleague, friend.

 Peter loved life and lived it well.
-Perhaps my most abiding memory is of
+Perhaps my most abiding memory is

 his conversation : whimsical, fluent, voluble even, the words occasionally